 Pre-Move Checklist: How to Move Stress-Free

-There’s much to do when planning for a move.
-While it can feel like a stressful time of your life, it doesn’t have to be overwhelming.
+Want to know the key to a stress-free move?
+Don’t do it.
+But don’t lose hope, there are several tips and tricks we can help you with so your move isn’t so overwhelming and is actually organized.
+The key is knowing what to do and when to do it.
 The good news is that everything doesn’t have to happen at the same time.
 Learning how to move smoothly requires you to break up your big moving tasks into bite-sized to-dos.

 So don’t worry — you can easily conquer your move through planning, research, and organization.
 If you’re wondering how to move in the easiest way possible, a moving checklist is a smart place to start.
 In addition to signing up for MYMOVE’s interactive checklist, we also recommend breaking down your tasks into manageable chunks before your moving date.